typora/support.typora.io/_posts/basic/2020-12-06-Typora on Windows.md

 * Outline
 {:toc}

+### Advanced Install

+You can append following command arguments for `typora-setup.exe` when installing Typora:

+**/SILENT, /VERYSILENT** Instructs Setup to be silent or very silent.
+When Setup is silent the wizard and the background window are not displayed but the installation progress window is.
+When a setup is very silent this installation progress window is not displayed.

+**/ALLUSERS** Instructs Setup to install in administrative install mode.
+Only has an effect when the [Setup] section directive PrivilegesRequiredOverridesAllowed allows the commandline override.

+**/CURRENTUSER** Instructs Setup to install in non administrative install mode.
+Only has an effect when the [Setup] section directive PrivilegesRequiredOverridesAllowed allows the commandline override.

+Full supported command line arguments for installer.exe are listed [here](https://jrsoftware.org/ishelp/index.php?topic=setupcmdline).

 ### JumpList

 Typora supports [jump list](https://www.dummies.com/computers/operating-systems/windows-10/how-to-use-taskbar-jump-lists-in-windows-10/) on windows, which include quick actions (new file), recent files and recent folders, you can also pin most used folders or files for quick access.